 The Firm's Risk Management VaR is calculated assuming a one-day holding period and an expected tail-loss methodology, which approximates a 95% confidence level.
-Assuming current changes in market values are consistent with the historical changes used in the simulation, the Firm would expect to incur losses greater than that predicted by the Firm's Risk Management VaR estimates five times in every 100 trading days.
+Assuming current changes in market values are consistent with the historical changes used in the simulation, the Firm would expect to incur losses greater than that predicted by the Firm's Risk Management VaR estimates not more than five times in every 100 trading days.
 The Firm's Risk Management VaR is disclosed in its SEC filings.

 As required by the MRR, the Firm calculates Regulatory VaR assuming a 10-day holding period and an expected tail loss methodology, which approximates a 99% confidence level.
-Assuming current changes in market values are consistent with the historical changes used in the simulation, the Firm would expect to incur losses greater than that predicted by the one-day, Regulatory VaR estimates once every 100 trading days.
+Assuming current changes in market values are consistent with the historical changes used in the simulation, the Firm would expect to incur losses greater than that predicted by the one-day, Regulatory VaR estimates not more than once every 100 trading days.

 As noted above, Regulatory VaR is applied to covered positions as defined by the MRR, which may be different from the positions included in the Firm's Risk Management VaR.
-For example, all components of credit valuation adjustments ("CVA") are included in the Firm's Risk Management VaR, while Regulatory VaR excludes the underlying CVA and the related credit hedges, but includes the CVA FX and commodity risks as well as market risk hedges on CVA.
+For example, credit derivative hedges of accrual loans are included in the Firm's Risk Management VaR, while Regulatory VaR excludes these credit derivative hedges.